 WSP-350 Seminar in Women's Studies, 3 cr.
-This interdisciplinary seminar builds on knowledge gained in other Women's Studies classes.
-Research will focus on feminist theory and methodology.
+This interdisciplinary capstone course builds on knowledge gained in other Women's Studies classes.
+Advanced instruction in appropriate areas such as: feminist theory and methodology, international women's movements, and other topics.
+Includes a component on research methods/writing.
 Consent of the instructor is necessary.
-This course is a requirement for students completing the Women's Studies Minor and is available for graduate credit as well.
+This course is a requirement for students completing the Women's Studies Major and Minor.

 Prereq.: WSP-101 plus 9 credits of Women's Studies and cross-listed courses or consent of instructor.